Peripheral Hospitals Emergency Medicine Conference is a non-profit organisation devoted to teaching and learning in Emergency Medicine.

 In collaboration with the Geriatrics section of ACEM, PHEMC and a group of interested clinicians hosts GEM SEM.

-is both a conference and a resource.
+GOOD is both a conference and a resource.
 Emergency Physicians and trainees meet to confer and collaborate on curating a major resource of links to existing guidelines from reputable sources.
-Users of GOOD know that they will find a succinct guideline useful in the clinical moment and accessible to Emergency Clinicians in public hospitals in Australia and New Zealand.
+Users of GOOD or GOODEM know that they will find a succinct guideline useful in the clinical moment and accessible to Emergency Clinicians in public hospitals in Australia and New Zealand.

 PHEMC.org also assists some smaller or more local conferences.